Lyro1/Lyro1/README.md

 - 👍 A feedback web app

-🚀 Currently migrating amazing features on RiseUp.ai
+🚀 Currently building an amazing artist-focused product @ Balthasart

 ## 🤝 To get in touch
 - https://lyro.fr